 You can use DMF also the other way round: Focus manually first using the control ring and then use the AF for the final focusing.
 You must briefly release the shutter button so that you can use AF.
 This may be a solution to the problem that I describe in "Working with Ersatz Targets."
 You can focus manually using the focus ring alone - in this case there is no focus assists - or half-press the shutter button to also activate focus assist, provided it is enabled.

 Sometimes, the Sony RX10 M3's autofocus struggles with close targets and focuses on targets in the background.
-For example, instead of focusing on a flower, the camera focuses on the ground despite the fact that I use center or even (flexible) spot AF (and the focus field is covered by the flower).
+For example, instead of focusing on a flower, the camera focuses on the ground despite the fact that I use Center or even (flexible) spot AF (and the focus field is covered by the flower).
 Generally, with close-ups contrast is often not strong enough for the AF to find focus (which is true for most cameras).

 Sometimes, it helps when you focus on something close to the target object and then focus again on the actual target.
 If the camera erroneously focuses on something farther away and not on the target, it often seems to be "trapped" by that wrong focus object - refocusing again and again does not help.
 Instead, the camera needs help to find correct focus again, and this can be provided by focusing on a different target that is not too far away from the actual target.
 Having focused on this "ersatz" target, the camera is now able to focus on the actual target.

 Another solution to this problem might be to use Direct Manual Focus (DMF) for focusing and start with manual focusing to come close to the desired target object and then leave the final focusing to the autofocus system.
 The same effect would be achieved by starting with MF and then using the AF/MF Ctrl Toggle function.

 By the way, I found a similar behavior for the Leica X Vario and the Ricoh GR, and of course, the RX100 M1 and M4.